Go to

 Even though I have been identified as a warmonger by some because I worked in defence industry, I find that I am really a pacifist at heart.

-I get really miffed when I view TV programmes or advertisements which present aggressive role models to viewers.
+I get really miffed when I view TV programs or advertisements which present aggressive role models to viewers.
 An ad just screened showed a young woman shouting and screaming at someone because she was not getting what she wanted.

 I find the world of the 21st century particularly tainted with unethical behaviours, Osama Bin Laden and his followers deem it appropriate to kill anyone who doesn't belong to their religion, George W Bush deemed it appropriate to wage war on Iraq even though he knew that his excuse, the existence of weapons of mass destruction, was not true.
 I believe Bush's "war on terrorism" is actually fomenting terrorism by those who hate the USA because of its aggressive behaviour.

 A documentary on TV tonight told the story of men in Bangladesh punishing females for their own behaviour of for the sins of their menfolk by throwing acid on their faces.
-This horrified me and I was forced to criticize the moral leaders of this society as extreme hypocrites, They claim to be doing "what is right" and then behave in an extremely immoral fashion to support their positions of power.
+This horrified me and I was forced to criticise the moral leaders of this society as extreme hypocrites, They claim to be doing "what is right" and then behave in an extremely immoral fashion to support their positions of power.

 I would by extremely happy if those who are given the power to rule our societies were to apply good moral principles in their work.
 I know that aggression is a common characteristic in human beings but civilisation depends on these aggressive urges being suppressed so that we can all live in peace.